Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Discussion

-Using information-theoretic diagnostics, SE and NMI, we quantified how vortex evolution alters MHD interactions.
-SE captures changes in the spatial complexity of individual variables, while NMI highlights how their couplings strengthen or weaken over time and height.
-The magnetic field variables illustrate this complementarity.
-SE shows that the entropy of the vertical magnetic field rises during vortex onset in the upper atmosphere, indicating the development of stronger spatial gradients and irregular distributions of the vertical magnetic field.
+Using information-theoretic diagnostics, we quantified how vortex evolution alters the behaviour of key MHD variables.
+SE captures changes in the spatial complexity of individual fields, whereas NMI measures how relationships between different variables strengthen or weaken over time and height.
+This difference in what each metric probes is the sense in which they are complementary: SE describes the intrinsic structural evolution of a single variable, while NMI characterizes how that variable co-varies with others.
+The magnetic-field variables illustrate this complementarity clearly.
+The evolution of SE shows that the entropy of the vertical magnetic field increases during vortex onset in the upper atmosphere, indicating the development of stronger spatial gradients and more irregular $B_z$ distributions.
 As the vortex matures, $B_z$ entropy decreases, reflecting the emergence of a more ordered, collimated structure.
-By contrast, magnetic shear entropy begins low, rises sharply through vortex development as currents intensify, and falls again in the decay phase, consistent with current dissipation.
-Cross-comparison with NMI maps reveals that when magnetic shear entropy peaks, temperature becomes strongly coupled to shear, indicating that thermal evolution is linked to the buildup and subsequent dissipation of current-related complexity.
+In contrast, the magnetic-shear entropy starts low, rises sharply as currents intensify during vortex development, and falls again during the decay phase, consistent with current dissipation.
+Cross-comparison with NMI maps reveals that when magnetic-shear entropy peaks, temperature becomes strongly coupled to shear, indicating that thermal evolution is linked to the buildup and subsequent dissipation of current-related complexity.